Fully extended BV-BFV description of General Relativity in three dimensions: Introduction

 \section{Introduction}

-The BV-BFV formalism is a combination of a Lagrangian approach to field theories with on-shell symmetries - the BV formalism - and of its counterpart for constrained Hamiltonian systems - the BFV formalism - named after the work of Batalin, Fradkin and Vilkovisky \cite{BV1,BV2,BV3}.
+The BV-BFV formalism is a combination of a Lagrangian approach to field theories with on-shell symmetries --- the BV formalism --- and of its counterpart for constrained Hamiltonian systems --- the BFV formalism --- named after the work of Batalin, Fradkin and Vilkovisky \cite{BV1,BV2,BV3}.

 The link between the two approaches was developed by Cattaneo, Mnev and Reshetikhin in \cite{CMR} as a first step towards quantisation of gauge theories on manifolds with boundaries, with an axiomatisation of Classical and Quantum field theory in mind.
-The main idea is to allow boundaries to spoil gauge invariance of a given theory, described by means of its BV-cohomology, but to control such failure by means of induced cohomological data associated to the boundary.
+The main idea is to allow boundaries to spoil gauge invariance of a given theory, described by its BV-cohomology, but to control such failure by means of induced cohomological data associated to the boundary.
 This interplay between bulk and boundary data allows for a consistent quantisation scheme \cite{CMR2}, compatible with gluing by construction, whose output is the cohomology of a quantum operator that directly encodes gauge invariance.

 The program of approaching General Relativity (GR) from this point of view was initiated in \cite{ScTH}, showing that when diffeomorphism symmetry is involved, the induction procedure essential for the BV-BFV correspondence to hold is far from being guaranteed.
 Indeed, while the standard example of General Relativity in the Einstein--Hilbert formulation satisfies all the axioms, thus providing a well defined BV-BFV theory in all spacetime dimensions $d\not=2$ \cite{CSEH}, obstructions arise in 4d General Relativity in the (Einstein--Sciama--Kibble--) Palatini--Cartan--Holst tetradic formulation\footnote{The physics literature for this version of GR seems to disagree on standard nomenclature.
 This is also why we refrain from naming a particular version of the theory in the title of the current paper.} \cite{CSPCH}.
-Similar obstructions have been found in one-dimensional reparametrisation models \cite{CStime}, or are to be expected in certain supersymmetric models\footnote{It appears that models where a reduction of classical data is needed are more likely to encounter obstructions at the BV-BFV level.} \cite{GP}.
+Similar obstructions have been found in one-dimensional reparametrisation models \cite{CStime}, or are to be expected in certain supersymmetric models \cite{GP}.